 If you’re responsible for setting up and managing the live chat support channel, there are some moves you can make to improve the experience for your staff and for your customers.

 - Keep the incoming volume manageable.
 Your customers look to chat for quick, accessible interaction with your team.
 If your chat team struggles to keep up, the customer experience will suffer.
 Use reporting to keep an eye on the overall volume and response time, and take action if needed.
-Consider offering chat only during certain time windows, or to certain customer groups, as a way to control volume.
+Consider offering chat only during certain time windows or to certain customer groups to control volume.

 - Don’t overload your individual support agents.
 A typical support agent can handle two or three concurrent chats without losing service quality, but that depends heavily on the type of questions they are answering and the levels of experience of both customer and agent.
 You should be able to set a maximum chat number so that no one team member is overwhelmed with chat requests.

 6 live chat customer service best practices for agents